eveloson/rcloneosx/README.md

 Rclone is *rsync for cloud storage*.
 Even if `rclone` and `rsync` are somewhat equal they are also in many ways different.
 RcloneOSX is built upon the ideas from [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).
 It is not possible to clone all functions in RsyncOSX to RcloneOSX.
 I spend most of my time developing RsyncOSX.
 From time to time some functions are ported to RcloneOSX from RsyncOSX.
 I am not an advanced user of `rclone`.

-My main use of RcloneOSX is synchronizing my GitHub catalogs to Dropbox and Google.
+*My own* use of RcloneOSX is *synchronizing* my GitHub catalogs to Dropbox and Google.
 Rclone has lot more functions than just synchronizing data.
 For the moment there are no plans to implement more functions into RcloneOSX.

 ### Fighting bugs